uz18/antiSpam-POC/README.md

 # antiSpam (Proof of Concept)
 ## https://antibot.fly.dev

 This is a proof-of-concept project that aims to detect and prevent automated bots from accessing protected pages on a website.

-It employs a series of randomly sorted JavaScript challenges to identify the presence of headless browsers, such as Puppeteer, Puppeteer Stealth, Selenium, and others.
+It uses a series of randomly sorted JavaScript challenges to identify the presence of headless browsers, such as Puppeteer, Puppeteer Stealth, Selenium, and others.

+My goal with this project is to be able to prevent automated requests on my personal projects while capturing and storing as little personally identifiable information as possible. :)

 ## How it Works
 - Challenge Generation: The system utilizes the cy_jsvmp library to compile and obfuscate a set of JavaScript challenges.
 These challenges are designed to detect the presence of automated browsers.